hleveillegauvin/sib2humPlugin/README.md

 ## Version 0.02

-* Keeps tracks of new key signatures and new time signatures (but assumes same key / time across all staves)
+* Keeps tracks of new key signatures and new time signatures (but assumes all staves have same key and same time signature)

 ## Version 0.01